diubaldo94/Forza4Java/README.md

 # Forza4Java
-Simple program to play Forza 4 game, written in java
+Simple program to play Forza 4 game, written in java [TO REFACTOR]